the-events-calendar/the-events-calendar/readme.txt

 = [5.0.0] TBD =

 * Feature - Created new Month, Day, and List views with all new HTML, CSS, and JavaScript.
+* Feature - Add upgrade path for new Month, Day, and List views making it opt-in for any existing users.
 * Feature - New templating engine to power the new Views.
 [See More]
 * Feature - Views initialization and instance includes more filters and actions to allow improved extensibility and customization.
 (See all filters below)
 * Feature - Views manager and bootstraping classes were created to allow more control over where and when views will be initialized.
 (See filters related to those below)